 W-2 Spreadsheet Files

 Web Upload has another option for customers who are unable to submit their W-2s in a text file according to the EFW2 format set by the SSA.
 This substitute version of W-2 data is accepted in a specially formatted spreadsheet file and it is open for anyone access to a spreadsheet editor.

 - This file type and layout apply only to W-2 data accepted by the Virginia Department of Taxation.

 - Review our W-2 Excel layout section.

 1099 data can only be sent as a text file through Web Upload.
 The Department bases their accepted 1099 file layouts on the IRS specifications listed below.
-Review our 1099 Layouts by clicking here.
+Review our 1099 Layouts section.

 - The Internal Revenue Service (IRS) Specifications for Filing Forms 1097, 1098, 1099, 3921, 3922, 5498, 8935 and W-2G Electronically is commonly known as Publication 1220.